 As a result, Leesa has lived and worked in six cities and on two continents.
 Blending successful backgrounds in fashion design and buying and residential property development.
 In addition, she brings not only a critical eye to her work but a respect for the bottom line.
 Design and Art History instruction in London at the Inch bald School of Design.
 In addition, The British Museum and the Victoria and Albert Museum solidified her transition from the world of fashion to that of interiors.

 “The end result of any collaboration should be a client who feels at home in a space that captures their vision but is so much more than they alone could have imagined and accomplished.”

 In past episodes we have had a great pleasure of inviting students from Santa Barbara City College Interior Design Program.

 Interior design focuses on the creation of interior environments that are both functional and pleasing.
 The field offers a variety of employment opportunities with interior design and architectural firms, kitchen and bath design studios, as well as with interior materials and furniture stores.
-A combination of education, work experience and passing the National Council for Interior Design Qualification (NCIDQ) exam is required for interior design professionals.
+A combination of education, work experience.
+In addition, Passing the National Council for Interior Design Qualification (NCIDQ) exam is required for interior design professionals.

-The Santa Barbara City College Interior Design Program, offered within the Drafting CAD Department, provides comprehensive training for entry-level interior design positions.
-It is a vocational program, not a transfer program.
+Furthermore, the Santa Barbara City College Interior Design Program, offered within the Drafting CAD Department.
+Provides comprehensive training for entry-level interior design positions.
+In conclusion, It is a vocational program, not a transfer program.
 Certificated, professionally experienced instructors teach all courses.

 Rugs & Textiles Available at RUGS & MORE